tillitis/tillitis-key1/hw/application_fpga/core/touch_sense/README.md

 # touch_sense

-Core that handles touch senor events and provides them SW via an API.
+Core that handles touch sensor events and provides them to the SW via an API.

 ## Introduction

 This core implements a touch sensor handler.
 The core detects and holds events for SW to read.
 The touch sensor input is expected to be a change in level from low (0) to high (1).
 When an event is seen, the core will set a status bit that SW can read.
-SW must then clear the event by writing to the status register.

-The user is expected to lift the finger between multiple touch events.
+SW must clear the captured event by writing to the status register.
+The core will wait for the sensor input to become low again before being able to detect another event.

 ## API